ericpearson1313/fpga_rocket_launcher/README.md

 The next steps usually involve: oscilloscopes, logic analysers, computers and software, however ...

 LEDs can be replaced with pixels on an HDMI display.
-FPGA logic to generate HDMI outputs at XVGA 800x480x60Hz resolution is accomplished with a 32Mhz pixel clock, and DDR LVDS outputs clocked at 160Mhz.
-Digtal counters maintain the current X and Y locations on the screen and generate the required synchronization.
+FPGA logic to generate HDMI outputs at XVGA 800x480x60Hz resolution is accomplished with a 32Mhz pixel clock, and DDR LVDS outputs clocked at 160Mhz giving 320mbit ea for Red, Green and Blue.
+Digtal counters are used to generate the video syncronization and maintain the current X and Y locations on the screen.

 Connecting an internal signal to a given pixel can be as simple as the logical AND of test signal and desired pixel location, with all pels being ORed together to make the video signal